wayne-xyz/ReLL/ArgoverseLidar/README.md

 ## Folder contents
 - `download_sample_logs.py` – Enumerates S3 log prefixes and syncs a limited count per split into `../argverse_data_preview`, forwarding concurrency/part-size tweaks to `s5cmd`.
-- `preview_lidar_gui.py` – Tkinter picker plus Open3D viewer for LiDAR sweep `.feather` files, with optional root/stride overrides.
+- `preview_lidar_gui.py` – Tkinter picker plus Open3D viewer for LiDAR sweep `.feather` files, with optional root/stride overrides and a pose picker to render sweeps in city coordinates.
 - `preview_city_pose_gui.py` – Table view of `city_SE3_egovehicle.feather` data with summary stats (duration, cadence, translation bounds).
 - `plot_pose_on_map.py` – Converts pose translations from city ENU to WGS84 via the published anchors and renders the trajectory on an OpenStreetMap basemap.
 - `export_pose_coordinates.py` – Streams every pose file from the Argoverse S3 bucket and appends the results to `av2_coor.feather`.